18+

 The first name is the current likeliest taker.
 The second and third names matter when the regular taker is benched, suspended, injured or substituted.
 That is usually where a quick one-name list stops being useful.

-We only move a team when the hierarchy actually changes on the pitch or in the squad context: penalties taken, penalties missed, injuries, suspensions, transfers, coach decisions or strong league-specific reporting.
+We only move a team when the hierarchy actually changes on the pitch or in the squad context: penalties taken, penalties missed, injuries, suspensions, transfers, coach decisions or strong league-specific signals.